Are Memes Copyrighted?

 Are Memes Copyrighted

-• The purpose and character of the use, including whether the use is for commercial gain or is nonprofit educational.
+• The purpose and character of the use - is it transformative?
+Commercial or nonprofit/educational?

 • The nature of the copyrighted work.